Grizzlies roll past Thunder for first win since restart

 TIP-INS

-Thunder: C Steven Adams was out with a left leg injury. … Committed just one turnover in the first quarter. … Dort scored 11 points in the first quarter. … Made just 13 of 43 3-pointers.
+Thunder: C Steven Adams was out with a left leg injury. … Committed just one turnover in the first quarter and finished with 10. … Dort scored 11 points in the first quarter. … F/C Mike Muscala is in concussion protocol and did not play.

-Grizzlies: F Anthony Tolliver stepped into the starting lineup for Jaren Jackson Jr., who is out for the season with a knee injury he suffered on Monday. … Valanciunas was issued a technical foul in the second quarter. … Brooks was issued a Flagrant 1 in the second quarter after body checking Dort.
+Grizzlies: Valanciunas was issued a technical foul in the second quarter. … Brooks was issued a Flagrant 1 in the second quarter after body checking Dort. … Outscored the Thunder 18-11 from the free-throw line.

 UP NEXT